Norman G. Baker

-Norman G. Baker (November 27, 1882 – September 10, 1958) was an early American radio broadcaster, entrepreneur and inventor who secured fame as well as state and federal prison terms by promoting a supposed cure for cancer in the 1930s.
+Norman G. Baker (November 27, 1882 – September 10, 1958) was a con man who secured fame as well as state and federal prison terms by promoting a false cure for cancer in the 1930s.
 He operated radio stations KTNT in Muscatine, Iowa and the border blaster XENT in Nuevo Laredo, Tamaulipas.
 Baker was also the creator of the Tangley calliaphone (an air blown musical instrument similar to a calliope).

 Early life

 Baker was born to a wealthy family in the small Mississippi River town of Muscatine, Iowa.
 He was the tenth and last child of locally prominent parents.
 His father, John Baker, had reportedly patented 126 inventions, and his mother, Frances Mary (née Anshulz), was a writer before she married.

 Career

 As inventor

 Although Baker is usually described as having begun his career as a vaudeville performer, he showed early promise as an inventor and a machinist.
 Norman Baker invented and, through his Tangley Company, successfully manufactured and sold the Tangley Automatic Air Calliope or calliaphone, a variation of the then-common steam organ.
 This mobile, stentorian contrivance was much in demand for fairgrounds and circuses.
 Baker also formed numerous local businesses under the Tangley or Baker name.
 By 1904, Baker had become intrigued by travelling shows presenting "mentalists" and other vaudeville performers to the public.
 He set up his own troupe and, as "Charles Welch," travelled the country with it.
 A person of the show, regardless of his actual identity, remained the "mind-reader Pearl Tangley."